-2 Q. PLEASE SUMMARIZE YOUR TESTIMONY.
+Q. PLEASE SUMMARIZE YOUR TESTIMONY.

-- 3 A. Based on my review of the Act and the Financing Order and discussions with bond counsel 4 and special counsel that certain issues related to validity of the securitization charge, non-5 impairment and an irrevocable nonbypassable charge with an automatic true-up 6 mechanism meet Rating Agency criteria, I believe that the structure proposed in the 7 Financing Order will likely enable the Authority and the Utility to achieve the desired 8 triple-A ratings for the financing.
-We cannot assure a specific rating outcome for a variety 9 of reasons.
-As work on the transaction continues, there are factors, information and market 10 conditions that could affect my testimony and I reserve the right to modify my testimony 11 as facts and circumstances change and come to my attention.
-Structuring the financing in 12 a manner reasonably consistent with investor preferences at the time of pricing and having 13 a high rating by at least two nationally recognized rating agencies, should allow for 14 sufficient investor demand resulting in the lowest investor market clearing interest costs 15 for the financing reasonably consistent with investor demand, market conditions on the day of pricing and the terms of the Financing Order and specific credit characteristics the bonds.
-16 17 For the reasons set forth in my testimony, I recommend that the Financing Order be adopted 18 by the Commission without changes.
+A. Based on my review of the Act and the Financing Order and discussions with bond counsel and special counsel that certain issues related to validity of the securitization charge, non-impairment and an irrevocable nonbypassable charge with an automatic true-up mechanism meet Rating Agency criteria, I believe that the structure proposed in the Financing Order will likely enable the Authority and the Utility to achieve the highest possible ratings for the financing.
+We cannot assure a specific rating outcome for a variety of reasons, including but not limited to this being among the first, to our knowledge, utility gas securitization in more than twenty years.
+As work on the transaction continues, there are factors, information and market conditions that could affect my testimony and I reserve the right to modify my testimony as facts and circumstances change and come to my attention.
+Structuring the financing in a manner reasonably consistent with investor preferences at the time of pricing and having a high rating by at least two nationally recognized rating agencies, should allow for sufficient investor demand resulting in the lowest market clearing interest costs for the financing reasonably consistent with investor demand, market conditions on the day of pricing and the terms of the Financing Order and specific credit characteristics the bonds.
+For the reasons set forth in my testimony, I recommend that the Financing Order be adopted by the Commission without changes.

-- 19 Q. DOES THIS COMPLETE YOUR TESTIMONY?

-- 20 A. Yes, it does.

-I state, under penalty of perjury under the laws of Oklahoma, that the foregoing is true and correct to the best of my knowledge and belief.
+I state, under penalty of perjury under the laws of Oklahoma that the foregoing is true and correct to the best of my knowledge and belief.